-The Embessy of the United States of America presents its compliments to the Ministry of Foreign Affairs and has the honor to refer to the latter's note of November 10, 1952 stating that a single engined arighted described as being under the Command of the United States Forces in the Far East dropped bonks on Dokto Island on September 15, 1952.
-The Embessy is advised that the limited amount of inform tion provided in the Ministry's note as well as the very long time which has elapsed since the incident is said to have taken place make it virtually impossible for the United Nations Command to determine the facts in the case. -27
+The Embassy of the United States of America presents its compliments to the Ministry of Foreign Affairs and has the honor to refer to the latter's note of November 10, 1952 stating that a single ongined simplane described as being under the Command of the United States Forces in the Far Tast dropped bonbs on Dokto Island on September 15, 1952.
+The Embassy is advised that the limited amount of inform tion provided in the Ministry's note as well as the very long time which has elapsed since the incident is said to have taken place make it virtually impossible for the United Nations Command to determine the facts in the case.

-Proparations have, however, been expedited to dispense with the use of Dokto Island as a bombing range, stc.
-American Table say.
+Proparations have, however, been expedited to dispense with the use of Dokto Island as a bombing range, atc.

-Pusen, Docembor 4, 1952
+American Winds say, Pusan, December 4, 1952

-Meanwhile, E. Allan Lightner, Jr., the charge d'affaires ad interim of the US Embassy in Korea, made inquiries to establish the facts about the bombing following the ROK government's protest.
-He received a reply from a representative on behalf of the commander-in-chief of United Nations Command, Mark W. Clark, stating that, although they had been unable to confirm the facts regarding the bombing, if the use of Liancourt Rocks (Takeshima) as a bombing range were to be suspended, the ROK as well as other interested agencies would be notified, but that questions of territorial sovereignty were beyond the scope of SCAP's authority.
-The letter also pointed out that SCAPIN 1033, relating to fisheries, had specified that "it was not to be construed as an expression of Allied policy relative to the ultimate determination of national jurisdiction, international boundaries or fishing rights in the area concerned."
-Lightner replied enclosing the December 4 notification to the ROK government, urging that attention be paid to the section invoking the content of the Rusk letter.
+Meanwhile, E. Allan Lightner, Jr., the ad interim charge d'affaires of the US Embassy in Korea, made inquiries to establish the facts about the bombing following the ROK government's protest.
+He received a reply from a representative on behalf of the commander-in-chief of United Nations Command, Mark W. Clark, stating that, although they had been unable to confirm the facts regarding the bombing, if the use of Liancourt Rocks (Takeshima) as a bombing range were to be suspended, the ROK as well as other interested agencies would be notified, but that territorial sovereignty was beyond the scope of SCAP's authority.
+The letter also pointed out that SCAPIN 1033, relating to fisheries, specified that "it was not to be construed as an expression of Allied policy relative to the ultimate determination of national jurisdiction, international boundaries or fishing rights in the area concerned."
+Lightner replied enclosing the December 4 notification to the ROK government, urging attention to the section invoking the content of the Rusk letter.

-On December 13, 1952, the Commander in Chief, Far East (CINCFE) decided to revoke the designation of Takeshima as a bombing range, and the US Embassies in Japan and the ROK deliberated with the commanding general of the Korean Communications Zone (KComZ), Thomas W. Herren, about whether they should notify the ROK of this revocation.
-On January 20, 1953, Herren notified the ROK's minister for foreign affairs that Takeshima would no longer be used as a bombing range, but despite the fact that the Note Verbale of December 4 clearly notified the ROK government that the United States recognized Takeshima as Japanese territory, the December 4 memo was appended as documentary material to a publication compiled for the ROK government's embassy officials to use as grounds to assert the ROK's ownership of Takeshima.
-Furthermore, the Note Verbale had been falsified by omitting the section reiterating the Rusk letter to give the impression that the United States had acknowledged the ROK's ownership of Takeshima and revoked the designation of Takeshima as a bombing range as a result of the ROK government's protests and demands.
-Its inclusion in the publication was intended as evidence that the United States had acknowledged the ROK's ownership of Takeshima.
+On December 13, 1952, the commander in chief, Far East Command (CINCFE) decided to revoke the designation of Takeshima as a bombing range and the US Embassies in Japan and the ROK deliberated with the commanding general of the Korean Communications Zone (KComZ), Thomas W. Herren, about whether they should notify the ROK of this.
+On January 20, 1953, Herren notified the ROK's minister for foreign affairs, but despite the fact that the Note Verbale of December 4 clearly notified the ROK government that the United States recognized Takeshima as Japanese territory, the relevant Note Verbale was in the end appended as documentary material to a publication compiled for the ROK government's embassy officials to use as grounds to assert the ROK's ownership of Takeshima.
+Furthermore, the Note Verbale had been falsified by omitting the section reiterating the Rusk letter to give the impression that the United States had acknowledged the ROK's ownership of Takeshima and revoked the designation of Takeshima as a bombing range as a result of the ROK government's result to the United States had acknowledged the ROK's ownership of Takeshima and revoked the ROK's ownership of Takeshima.